 One area of continued focus is municipal bonds.
 As of December 31, 2013, Allstate held approximately $8.7 billion in bonds that help improve infrastructure and extend vital services in communities across the country.
 The portfolio is actively managed and well-diversified among states and sectors.
 Major holdings include bonds that help fund primary and secondary schools, public and private universities, hospitals, single and multi-family housing programs, green energy projects such as hydroelectric and wind-generated power plants, police and fire stations, libraries and community buildings, and economic development projects.

-Within the larger $80 billion portfolio, Allstate allocates roughly $1 billion to socially responsible strategies.
-This includes a $75 million socially responsible investment (SRI) portfolio of fixed income, equity and other assets; an $800 million low-income housing tax credit (LIHTC) portfolio, and $100 million to a new Diversity and Emerging Managers program for identifying and developing minority- and women-owned fund managers in real estate and private equity.
+Within the larger $80 billion portfolio, Allstate has roughly $900 million invested in socially responsible strategies.
+There is an $80 million socially responsible investment (SRI) portfolio of fixed income, equity and other assets; a $690 million low-income housing (LIHTC) tax credit portfolio, and a commitment to invest $100 million in a new Diversity and Emerging Managers program for identifying and developing minority- and women-owned fund managers in real estate and private equity.

 Applying disciplined management to our SRI portfolio

-Allstate has recently completed an overhaul of its legacy SRI portfolio, consolidating investments made over several years and putting stricter monitoring and performance measurement guidelines into place.
-The portfolio, with a market value of $75 million, holds a variety of debt, equity and community investments.
-The new structure will enable the investment team to monitor managers and funds more effectively—strengthening our ability to deliver competitive returns to our company while also achieving social objectives.
+Allstate has recently completed an overhaul of its legacy SRI portfolio, consolidating investments made over several years and adding greater focus and resources to performance measurement and monitoring of this important portfolio.
+The portfolio, with a market value of $80 million, holds a variety of debt, equity and community investments.
+These changes will enhance our abilities to monitor managers and funds more effectively—strengthening our ability to deliver competitive returns to our company while also achieving social objectives.

 The investment team also continues to hold a significant investment in LIHTC funds.
 The program uses private capital to finance new and rehabilitated affordable housing.
 In the aftermath of the 2008 credit crunch, investment in these vehicles declined sharply, forcing yields up.
 Allstate saw an opportunity to achieve two goals—strong investment returns and greater low-income housing availability.
-Over a two-year period, Allstate invested almost $800 million, earning an average after-tax yield of 12 percent to 12.5 percent, which is locked in for 10 years.
-The money was invested in 34 funds, whose managers invested in some 741 properties with over 60,000 affordably priced rental units.
+Allstate has committed to investing over $900 million, the majority of which has been funded over the last four years with a value of $626 million of limited partnerships and $65 million of other assets, earning a highly competitive yield, which is locked in for 10 years.
+In total, Allstate has invested in 34 funds, whose managers invested in some 753 properties with over 60,000 affordably priced rental units.

 Investing in environmental protection